MaksimSazanovich/Unity2DTemplate/README.md

 To use the template, you need to download it, then open it via Unity Hub

-!Don't forget to rename the project
+❗Don't forget to rename the project

 Enjoy using it!